 Pencils permit edits and adjustments, while pens may be used for finalizing principles with bold outlines.
 The tactile reveal of sketching on paper can also foster a deeper connection to the developed thoughts.

-Technological improvements have made digital sketching tools, including tablets and stylus pens, increasingly famous.
+UX designers have greatly benefited from technological improvements, making digital sketching tools, including tablets and stylus pens, increasingly famous.
 Applications like Sketch or Procreate allow designers to create and alter sketches fluidly.

 Whiteboard Sketching